corporatelady500/Intro-To-Programming/Week 1 Part 1.md

 Now that you've seen some code let's get you going with writing your own code.
 When we write code we do so in an IDE or Integrated Development Environment.
 The IDE will be helpful and show you errors in your code and help with color coding your code as well.
 In this class we will cover two different IDE's you are welcome to use whichever one you find easier to use.

-*Google Coloborative* is a great way to be able to code from anywhere and have it stored online for you.
-You access Google Coloborative from your browser.
-All of your work is saved in your google drive.
+*Google Collaborative* is a great way to be able to code from anywhere and have it stored online for you.
+You access Google Collaborative from your browser.
+All of your work is saved in your Google drive.
 The link to get started is https://colab.research.google.com/.
-Occasionally the assignments in this class will be a worksheet from Google Coloborative so it will be good to be familiar with it.
+Occasionally the assignments in this class will be a worksheet from Google Collaborative so it will be good to be familiar with it.

 *PyCharm* is the standard IDE for python developers.
 It is currently installed on your machine.
 All you need to do it open it up and start a new project!
 Note that your PyCharm projects won't be saved online and you will only have access to them while you are on the current machine you are using.